plasma-umass/coverup/README.md

 The bars show the difference in coverage percentage between CoverUp and CodaMosa for various Python modules;
 green bars, above 0, indicate that CoverUp achieved a higher coverage.

-As the graph shows, CoverUp achieves higher coverage in almost every case.
+As the graph shows, CoverUp achieves higher coverage than CodaMosa for most modules.

 <br/>